fortrabbit/help/docs/dns-troubleshooting.md

 ###  Wrong DNS settings

-Please mind the difference between the naked and the `www.` domain.
+Please bear in mind the difference between the naked domain and the `www.` domain.
 You have one domain registered with your provider, but from a DNS point of view, those things are different:

 1. `www.mydomain.com` < the www-domain
 2. `mydomain.com` < the naked domain

-The DNS settings described here need to be applied on the right place:
+The DNS settings described here need to be applied in the right place:

 * The IP address for the A-Record is for the naked domain ONLY.
-* The CNAME is for the www-domain ONLY.
+* The CNAME is for the `www.` domain ONLY.

 When registering a `www.` domain with fortrabbit we'll provide an IP address for an A-Record.
 This one is for the naked domain only.
 This IP will forward all requests to that domain to the `www.` version.

-So, in general: When your `www.` domain has an A-Record, there might be something wrong.
-So when your naked domain has a CNAME record, there is definitely something wrong.
+So, in general: If your `www.` domain has an A-Record, there might be something wrong.
+If your naked domain has a CNAME record, there is definitely something wrong.

 Please check the domain in the Dashboard > {{app-name}} > domains > {{domain-name}}.
 That view shows you two tables: The one on the left is the desired setup and shows two rows: one for the naked, one for the `www.` domain.
 On the right hand side you see the same table, but this one shows you the actual current settings.
 If these match, everything will work.

 Please see the [example setup above](#toc-example-setup).

 ### Dig

 You can use the terminal to see the current DNS settings of your domain.
 With the `dig` command you can see if there are any CNAME entries and where they are pointing to.
-Here we lookup `help.fortrabbit.com` and see a CNAME pointing to the App URL: `help-frbit.frb.io`.
+Here we look up `help.fortrabbit.com` and see a CNAME pointing to the App URL: `help-frbit.frb.io`.

 ```
 $ dig help.fortrabbit.com